Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 ## Chapter 14: Brain Control of Movement

 - The central motor system is arranged into a hierarchy of control levels.
     - *Highest level*: association areas of neocortex and the basal ganglia.
-This level is concerned with strategy or the goal of the movement.
+This level is concerned with the strategy or goal of the movement.
     - *Middle level*: motor cortex and cerebellum.
-This level is concerned with tactics or which muscles to move.
+This level is concerned with the tactics or which muscles to move.
     - *Lowest level*: brain stem and spinal cord.
-This level is concerned with execution or how to move the muscles we want.
+This level is concerned with the execution or how to move the muscles we want.
 ![Table 14.1](table14-1.png)
 - The integration of vast amounts of sensory and motor information makes the brain almost a sensorimotor system.
 ![Figure 14.8](figure14-8.png)
-- Some neurons in cortical area 6 respond not only when movements are executed but also when the same movement is only imagined or mentally rehearsed.
+- Some neurons in cortical area six don't only respond when movements are executed, but also when the same movement is imagined or mentally rehearsed.
 - *Mirror neurons*: neurons that fire when observing another animal making the same type of movement.
 - Mirror neurons imply that the circuits we use to perform an action are also activated for understanding the actions and goals of others.
 - The primary motor cortex is called M1.